Looking for second-hand books on Japan? Click here

 The following essays have also never been published in any book or journal but were uploaded to this

-site and Humanities Commons immediately upon their completion.
+site and Knowledge Commons immediately upon their completion.
 The rest of the essays in the series

-will also be made available for download here and at Humanities Commons as they are completed.
+will also be made available for download here and at Knowledge Commons as they are completed.

 Download the essays here: